-If we or any of our third-party manufacturers encounter difficulties in production of our future drug candidates, or fail to meet rigorously enforced regulatory standards, our ability to provide supply of our future drug candidates for clinical trials or for patients, if approved, could be delayed or stopped, or we may be unable to maintain a commercially viable cost structure.
+If we or any of our third-party manufacturers or suppliers encounter difficulties in production of our future drug candidates, or fail to meet rigorously enforced regulatory standards, our ability to provide supply of our future drug candidates for clinical trials or for patients, if approved, could be delayed or stopped, or we may be unable to maintain a commercially viable cost structure.

-The processes involved in manufacturing our potential drug candidates are highly regulated and subject to multiple risks.
+The processes involved in manufacturing our drug candidates are highly regulated and subject to multiple risks.
 As drug candidates are developed through preclinical studies to late-stage clinical trials towards approval and commercialization, it is common that various aspects of the development program, such as manufacturing methods, are altered along the way in an effort to optimize processes and results.
-Such changes carry the risk that they will not achieve these intended objectives, and any of these changes could cause our potential drug candidates to perform differently and affect the results of planned clinical trials or other future clinical trials.
+Such changes carry the risk that they will not achieve these intended objectives, and any of these changes could cause our drug candidates to perform differently and affect the results of planned clinical trials or other future clinical trials.

-In order to conduct clinical trials of our potential drug candidates, or supply future commercial drug candidates, if approved, we will need to manufacture them in small and large quantities.
-Our manufacturing partners may be unable to successfully modify or scale-up the manufacturing capacity for any of our drug candidates in a timely or cost-effective manner, or at all.
+In order to conduct clinical trials of our drug candidates, or supply future commercial drug candidates or devices, if approved, we will need to manufacture them in small and large quantities.
+Our manufacturing partners may be unable to successfully modify or scale-up the manufacturing capacity for any of our drug candidates or devices in a timely or cost-effective manner, or at all.
 In addition, quality issues may arise during scale-up activities.
-If our manufacturing partners are unable to successfully scale-up the manufacture of our potential drug candidates in sufficient quality and quantity, the development, testing and clinical trials of that drug candidate may be delayed or become infeasible, and regulatory approval or commercial launch of any resulting drug may be delayed or not obtained, which could significantly harm our business.
-The same risks would apply to our internal manufacturing facilities, should we in the future decide to build internal manufacturing capacity.
-In addition, building internal manufacturing capacity would carry significant risks in terms of being able to plan, design and execute on a complex project to build manufacturing facilities in a timely and cost-efficient manner.
+If our manufacturing partners are unable to successfully scale-up the manufacture of our drug candidates or devices in sufficient quality and quantity, the development, testing and clinical trials of that drug candidate may be delayed or become infeasible, and regulatory approval or commercial launch of any resulting drug may be delayed or not obtained, which could significantly harm our business.
+The supply of any of these materials used in EryKits or RCLs may be limited or any of the supply manufacturers may not meet relevant regulatory requirements, and if we are unable to obtain any of these materials in sufficient amounts, in a timely manner and at reasonable prices, or if we encounter delays or difficulties in our relationships with manufacturers or suppliers, the production of EryKits and RCLs may be delayed.
+If any of our suppliers is unwilling or unable to meet its supply obligations and we are unable to secure an alternative supply source in a timely manner and on favorable terms, our business, financial condition, and results of operations may be harmed and the market price of our common stock and other securities may decline.
+The same risks apply to our internal manufacturing facilities.